Andreas242/pwa_02/README.md

 What to do!
 Task 1)
 Make the website at … to a PWA ie, reach close to 100 on PWA in Lighthouse.

--Either just open Lighthouse and get cracking or use the links on the webpage to get more information.
+- Either just open Lighthouse and get cracking or use the links on the webpage to get more information.

 I’ve added some code that is constantly in flux to be able to ”Add 2 Home Screen”.
 This will probably change somewhat again next month.
 I’m not sure how this works on IOS so, please let me know!